cwRichardKim/RKSwipeBetweenViewControllers/README.md

 	pod 'RKSwipeBetweenViewControllers'

+##Updates and Questions
+[twitter](https://twitter.com/cwRichardKim) <--- I am a very light twitterer, so I wont spam you

 ## Demo:
 Don't worry about the colors, it's easy to change that to suit your own preferences.
 I just kept colors to make it clear what's happening